no38u1/hello-world/README.md

 # hello-world
-That’s one small step for me, one giant leap for mankind.
+That’s one small step for me, one giant leap for my future.